Rodolfo Biazon: Senate

-He became Senator in the Ninth Congress from 1992 up to 1995.
-Paul Aquino, the brother of the late Senator Benigno Aquino Jr., was the one who convinced him to run for office.

-He was again elected as Senator in 1998 and continues to serve his term up to 2010.
+Biazon was convinced by Paul Aquino, the brother of the late Senator Benigno Aquino Jr., to run for office.
+He ran for senator in 1992 under Laban ng Demokratikong Pilipino.
+He was successful, placing 20th to become a senator in the 9th Congress from 1992 to 1995.
+In 1993, he engaged in a series of dialogues with squatters in Pasay about their resettlement to the province of Cavite.
+He ran for re-election in 1995 under the Lakas–Laban Coalition, but lost, placing 14th.

-He was the Chairman of the Senate Committee on National Defense and Security and Committee on Urban Planning, Housing and Resettlement.

-Aside from this, he holds the following positions in the Senate: Vice-Chair of the Committees on Agriculture and Food and Foreign Relations, and a Member of 15 other Senate Committees.

-He is also the President of the Asian Regional Council Global Parliamentarians on Habitat, the Vice-President for Asia Global Parliamentarians on Habitat, the Co-chairperson of the Philippine Legislators' Committee on Population and Development Foundation, Inc. (PLCPD) and a member of the Commission on Appointments.
+After the loss, he ran again for senator in 1998 under Laban ng Makabayang Masang Pilipino and won, resulting to a six-year term.
+He was the chairman of the Senate Committee on National Defense and Security and Committee on Urban Planning, Housing and Resettlement.
+Aside from this, he held the following positions in the Senate: vice-chair of the Committees on Agriculture and Food and Foreign Relations, and a member of 15 other Senate committees.
+He was also the president of the Asian Regional Council Global Parliamentarians on Habitat, the vice-president for Asia Global Parliamentarians on Habitat, the co-chairperson of the Philippine Legislators' Committee on Population and Development Foundation, Inc. (PLCPD) and a member of the Commission on Appointments.

-Biazon run for re-election and won in 2004 narrowly beating Senator Robert Barbers by margin of 10,685.
+Biazon ran for re-election under the K4 administration coalition in 2004 and won, narrowly beating incumbent Senator Robert Barbers by a margin of 10,685 votes for the 12th place.
 Barbers filed an electoral protest but died within the year.
-Biazon continued filling numerous bills and resolution many of them were passed into law, some of them:
+Biazon continued filing numerous bills and resolution, many of them were passed into law, some of them including: